 Address - Floor 4, 42 Nguyen Hue street, District 1, Ho Chi Minh City, Vietnam 700 Opening Hours - 09:00 - 22:30

-This cafe was where I had my dinner on the first night in Ho Chi Minh City.
+This cafe was where I had my dinner on the first night in Ho Chi Minh City (Saigon).
 L’Uisine was one of those hip, modern cafes that virtually everyone would recommend you to visit.

 Situated within walking distance from Ben Thanh Night Market, we walked to the café with huge expectations at around 8:30pm, and were we glad it was still open then!